microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 The tunable hyperparameters include:
 1. model - this is a required input, specifying the model ID to use.
-1. prompt - the input prompt to the model, which provides the context for the text generation task.
+1. prompt/messages - the input prompt/messages to the model, which provides the context for the text generation task.
 1. max_tokens - the maximum number of tokens (words or word pieces) to generate in the output.
 1. temperature - a value between 0 and 1 that controls the randomness of the generated text.
 A higher temperature will result in more random and diverse text, while a lower temperature will result in more predictable text.
 1. top_p - a value between 0 and 1 that controls the sampling probability mass for each token generation.
 A lower top_p value will make it more likely to generate text based on the most likely tokens, while a higher value will allow the model to explore a wider range of possible tokens.